jai-singhal/digiLocker/README.md

 ### Ankit

-- Display all the uploaded document by user address
+- ~ Display all the uploaded document by user address~

-- Searching user/doc: Two different forms with 1 input each.
+- ~ Searching user/doc: Two different forms with 1 input each. ~
-    - Search by doc id:: Gets document info.
+    - ~ Search by doc id:: Gets document info. ~
-    - Search by user id:: Get document names, date, doc id of all docs uploaded by user
+    - ~ Search by user id:: Get document names, date, doc id of all docs uploaded by user ~

+- Create a function in solidify that check if user with address exists or not

+- Create a function in solidify that check if doc with id exists or not

+- Get the number of verifer that verified that document

 - Accessing Document permission:
  - Add button with each document(s) which should be responsible for making an POST call to python server, sending, requesting useraddress, docid.

 These are tasks we have to do in future